 For more than a dozen, non-releasable bald eagles, Dollywood provides not only a home, but a safe, natural environment that allows Dollywood guests the opportunity to see these majestic animals up close in a 1.5 million-cubic-foot natural outdoor aviary that recreates the birds’ natural habitat.

-The Eagle Complex is a cooperative effort between Dollywood and the AEF, a non-profit organization with permits from the U.S. Fish & Wildlife Service and the Tennessee Wildlife Resources Agency to possess, care for, exhibit, rehabilitate and breed birds of prey.
+The eagle complex is a cooperative effort between Dollywood and the AEF, a non-profit organization with permits from the U.S. Fish & Wildlife Service and the Tennessee Wildlife Resources Agency to possess, care for, exhibit, rehabilitate and breed birds of prey.
 The eagles at Dollywood are classified as non-releasable because of permanent disabling factors or other lawful reasons and, therefore, are unable to survive on their own in the wild.
-This unique showcase gives Dollywood visitors the rare opportunity to see these magnificent birds up close and learn more about the preservation efforts being conducted to help this now endangered species which has served as our country’s national symbol for more than 200 years.
+This unique showcase gives Dollywood visitors the rare opportunity to see the eagles up close and learn more about the regal bird which has served as our country’s national symbol for more than 200 years.

 Perhaps Dollywood and the AEF’s most important work is taking place several miles from the park at the Breeding and Rehabilitation Center.
 The AEF has released more than 100 eagles since the 1980s.
 Since the spring of 1991, bald eaglets and golden eaglets have been hatched to parents that are permanent Dollywood residents.
 A number of birds have been rehabilitated and returned to their natural habitats in the wild.